The Art and Science of Estimating Mobility Flows

 Interactive Exploration: Spatial Interaction Model

-Let’s explore how spatial interaction models work with this interactive visualization.
+Let’s build some intuition with an interactive visualization.
 You can:

 1. Click on blue cells (population centers) to increase their population